 Those involved must remain at the accident scene and render aid to injured parties.
 The process of reporting an accident can be laid out by a knowledgeable Stuart boat accident lawyer.

-Finding who is at fault for an accident is determined by Florida’s comparative negligence law.
+Finding who is at fault for an accident is determined by Florida’s modified comparative negligence law.
 The law places a percentage of blame when both parties have contributed fault.
+If the claimant is 50% or less at fault, their recovery is reduced by the percentage of their fault.
+If they are 51% or more at fault, they are barred from recovery entirely.
 For example, if one party is 40 percent at fault, only 60 percent of their claimed damages can be recovered.
 To understand such negligence laws, an individual should consult with a Stuart boat accident attorney.

 To prove negligence, each of four elements of the law must be proven: